 The school maintains close ties with Stanford with regular faculty interaction and use of Memorial Auditorium for graduation ceremonies each year.

-A large percentage of the 22 teachers, as well as Vice-Principal Jeff Camarillo, are graduates of the Stanford Teacher Education Program (STEP), and the academy has Stanford faculty oversight that includes nationally known names in education such as Linda Darling-Hammond.
+Many of the 22 teachers, as well as Camarillo, are graduates of the Stanford Teacher Education Program (STEP), and the academy has Stanford faculty oversight that includes nationally known names in education such as Linda Darling-Hammond.

 After losing the opportunity for charter renewal with Ravenswood last year, Stanford New Schools approached the Sequoia Union High School District, where trustees voted May 4 to charter East Palo Alto Academy beginning in 2012-13.